The following brochures, booklets, posters and pamphlets are available for download (most recent first):

 To encourage event greening, the Smart Events Handbook can help you to host your events in an environmentally and socially responsible way.
 It can be used for a range of events, such as meetings, conferences and exhibitions, and applies equally to large sports events and to small local community initiatives.

-A list of quick reference telephone numbers covering a range of services and to report problems in the Cape metropolitan area.
+A list of quick reference telephone numbers covering a range of City services and to report problems in the Cape metro municipal area.

 Baboon awareness resources